 Calling All Proterra Inc. (PTRA) Investors: Contact Bronstein, Gewirtz & Grossman, LLC to Actively Participate in the Class Action Lawsuit!

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Proterra Inc. ("Proterra " or “the Company”) (NASDAQ: PTRA) and certain of its officers.
+NEW YORK, July 28, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Proterra Inc. ("Proterra " or “the Company”) (NASDAQ: PTRA) and certain of its officers.

 Class Definition: